edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesUsbDeviceService.md

 ## Optional
 ### Configuration Options
 ### Configurable RTSP server hostname and port
-The hostname and port of the RTSP server can be configured in the `[Driver]` section of the `/cmd/res/configuration.toml` file.
+The hostname and port of the RTSP server can be configured in the `[Driver]` section of the [/cmd/res/configuration.toml](../cmd/res/configuration.toml).
 The default vaules can be used for this guide.

 For example:
 ```yaml